Franchise Advisory Councils (FACs) are an important communication form and mechanism for developing a co-operative franchise relationship.

 FACs, however, often vary in their effectiveness from both a franchisor and franchisee point of view.

-We find a common pattern of issues around FACs that are partly rooted in a short and/or poorly written FAC Constitution.
-We often find FAC constitutions do not cover many important areas, leave some open to interpretation, or includes counter-productive structures or suggestions.
+We find a common pattern of issues around FACs that are partly rooted in a short and/or poorly written FAC constitution.
+We often find FAC constitutions do not cover many important areas, leave some open to interpretation, or even include counter-productive structures or suggestions.

-An FAC involves a lot of effort on an ongoing basis on the part of both franchisor and representative franchisees.
-It therefore follows that it is worth ensuring that the basis for the FAC (i.e., the constitution) is structured in an optimal way for the business.
+Operating a FAC involves considerable franchisor and franchisee effort on an ongoing basis.
+It therefore follows that it is worth ensuring that the basis for the FAC (i.e., the constitution) is structured in an optimal way for the business and situation.

 About the Franchising Best Practice 500 Series